 Be sure to study English participles before you attempt to master Greek participles. video

-Just as in English, Greek participles are verbal adjectives (the following is adapted from Machen).
+Just as in English, Greek participles are verbal adjectives.

 - Being adjectives, they have gender, number, and case; and like other adjectives they agree in gender, number, and case with the nouns that they modify; see principle 7.